“with a sublime mezzo soprano, full of nuances, she captivated everyone with her phrasing and musicality“

 Solgerd Isalv has received numerous grants during her studies and early career, which include the prestigous Swedish Wagner Scholarship, as well as scholarships from the Royal Swedish Academy of Music and the Swedish Arts Grants Committee.

 Her unusually flexible voice and wide knowledge of music allow Solgerd Isalv to move effortlessly between baroque, romantic and contemporary repertoire.
-She has sung four world premieres such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011) (F.Pätzold/M.Darbyshire) and the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) (J.Nydesjö/M.Wennersten).
-She has also toured in Germany successfully with the early music ensemble EGG, performing a programme of renaissance and baroque music by female composers, with the title “Donne che spaccano”
+In demand as a performer of contemporary music she has sung several world premieres, such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011), the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) and several church pieces and song cycles.
+She has also toured in Germany successfully with the early music ensemble EGG, performing a program of renaissance and baroque music by female composers, with the title “Donne che spaccano”

 As a recitalist she is known for exciting, sometimes surprising programmes, preferably with literary connections.
 Already as a student she made a point of including contemporary music in her recitals.
-She was already then a frequent guest in different chamber music series in Sweden, in which she has, to date, premiered three song cycles, one of which was written for her.
-Together with the pianist Jonas Olsson she has formed a contemporary art song duo.
+She was already then a frequent guest in different chamber music series in Sweden.
+Together with the pianist Jonas Olsson she has formed an art song duo.

-Her wide ranging concert repertoire includes Ravel‘s Shéhérazade (C.Rydinger-Ahlin), Wagner’s Wesendonck Lieder, Mahler’s Kindertotenlieder (I.Schilffarth) and Rückertlieder, Elgar‘s Sea Pictures (L.Karlsson), Brahm’s Alto Rhapsody as well as songs by Bernstein, Nystroem and Weill.
-Her wide sacred repertoire includes works by J.S.Bach as well as later composers.
+Her wide ranging concert repertoire includes Beethoven’s Ninth Symphony, Bernstein’s Symphony No1, Brahm’s Alto Rhapsody, Elgar‘s Sea Pictures, Mendelssohn’s Lobgesang, Mahler’s Kindertotenlieder and Rückertlieder, Ravel‘s Shéhérazade, Wagner’s Wesendonck Lieder as well as music by Haydn, Nystroem, Rangström and Weill.
+Her wide sacred repertoire includes works by J.S.Bach as well as later composers; she recently sang Mendelssohn’s St. Paul in a performance with Pavel Kogan and the Moscow Symphony Orchestra, for example.
 She also sang the Swedish premiere of “Message from the Soul” written and conducted by A. Wurtz.